Writing Over War

 Discounts for writing workshops at The Writer’s Garret

 Are you a veteran or family member interested in attending one of our upcoming general interest writing workshops at The Writer’s Garret?
-We invite you to register using the code VETS for a 100% discount on tuition.
+You are eligible for special support from the Texas Commission on the Arts.
+Veterans may take most classes gratis, and members of a veteran’s immediate family may receive a 50% discount, also courtesy of Texas Commission on the Arts.

 RECENT WRITING OVER WAR WORKSHOPS, CLASSES, AND PANEL DISCUSSIONS